Shared consumption: Types

-Affective dimension: emotional intensity and satiation
+Emotional intensity and satiation

-When consumers share an experience, their emotional responses tend to be amplified.
-Studies in social psychology have found that the presence of others can intensify emotional reactions to stimuli.
-For example, individuals watching a thrilling movie or engaging in a high-energy concert with friends are more likely to feel heightened emotions than if they were alone.
-This phenomenon, known as "social amplification," suggests that shared attention magnifies individuals' focus on emotionally charged stimuli.
+Social psychology studies show shared experience tend to amplify emotional responses.
+Individuals watching a thrilling movie or engaging in a high-energy concert with friends are more likely to feel heightened emotions than if they were alone.
+This is a phenomenon known as "social amplification."

-Additionally, shared experiences can lead to faster emotional satiation, a concept known as the "collective satiation effect," where the excitement or enjoyment from shared experiences declines more quickly over time than in solo activities.
-Physiological studies using EEG also indicate that shared experiences can polarize attention to emotionally significant aspects of stimuli, as observed in heightened attention to luxury products when viewed with others compared to alone.
-This dynamic can influence consumer preferences and even retrospective enjoyment, as people may recall shared experiences as more satisfying when their emotional reactions align with those of others.
+In addition to social amplification, shared experiences can also lead to faster emotional satiation, which is called the "collective satiation effect."
+Physiological studies using EEG also show that shared experiences shift attention to more emotional aspects of stimuli.
+This dynamic can influence both consumer preferences and retrospective enjoyment.
+Recalling shared experiences can be more satisfying when consumers' emotional reactions match others.